Skip to content

 targets List[Output]

-[k x x ] first dimension is neighbor dimension trailing dimensions are feature dimensions remaining dimensions are batch dimensions
+[k x ...batch dims... x output ] first dimension is neighbor dimension trailing dimensions are feature dimensions remaining dimensions are batch dimensions

 required